6 Reasons to Seriously Rethink That Off-the-Shelf Industrial Dryer

 - What’s more, the customer found themselves in a position where they were limited in the products they could produce because of these quality concerns.
 Now they were forced to spend good money after bad making modifications to the dryer to improve its performance.

-Finally, they hired Radiant Energy to build them a dryer oven that was designed to be appropriate for their needs.
+Finally, they hired IR Thermal Systems to build them a dryer oven that was designed to be appropriate for their needs.
 Their custom dryer included 3 zones, and blowers and burners designed to operate in the right temperature and velocity range for their process.
 With improvements in product quality and the flexibility to increase their product offerings, this new dryer has helped this new business to grow and be successful.